 Research the Company

 Learn as much as you can about the organization with which you hope to intern.
 Some way to do this are to check the Internet; look for any information in Career Education or Pelletier libraries; check the local Chamber of Commerce; ask the organization to send you brochures or other information.

 Identify your skills and strengths.
 Be ready to name them and support them with examples from work, school or extracurricular activities.

 Know what you are interested in, what your goals are and how this internship will help you to reach them.

 Think about your education and the experiences listed on your resume and be prepared to talk about them articulately.
 Be ready to list your accomplishments and discuss special school projects and what you learned from them.
 Focus on the accomplishments and education which relate most to the internship to which you’re applying.
 Practice responding to the enclosed list of sample interview questions.

-When you feel ready to answer questions, we encourage you to sign up for a practice interview with an OCS counselor.
+When you feel ready to answer questions, we encourage you to sign up for a practice interview with a Career Education counselor.
 In this exercise, a practice interview is videotaped so you can see just how you present yourself.
 The counselor will also offer suggestions for any improvements in your presentation.

 Prepare Learning Objectives

 Think about what you hope to learn and accomplish through the internship.
 Be ready to talk about your learning objectives in specific terms.

 The interviewer will expect you to demonstrate an intelligent interest in the internship by asking questions.
 Think about the aspects of the position or organization that you want to know more about.
 You may want to jot these questions down and glance at them before the interview.
 (See sample questions to ask employer.)
 Save questions about salary, food, parking, etc. for after the internship offer.